followben/NextMQTT/README.md

 ## Roadmap
 Planned features include:
-- [ ] Support for QoS 1 and 2 incl. session state
+- [ x] Support for QoS 1 and 2 incl. session state
+- [ ] Properties, incl.
+User Properties
 - [ ] Publish with retain
 - [ ] Will Messages
-- [ ] Properties, incl.
-User Properties
 - [ ] Extended authentication flows

 There is currently no plan to support MQTT 3.1, Websockets or Shared Subscriptions.